wenjietseng/wjt-website-archived/_pages/sspxr.md

 The tentative schedule for the workshop: **April 25th, from 15:00 CEST (14:00 BST / 09:00 EDT) to 23:00 CEST**.

-This would result in a 5 am keynote for Franzi, but we could also shuffle the talk to fit her schedule better.

 - 15:00 - 15:15 Welcome
 - 15:15 - 16:00 Opening Keynote by Prof. Franziska Roesner [www.franziroesner.com](https://www.franziroesner.com/)
 - 16:00 - 16:15 Break